 These structures are inherently biomorphic, formally both clean and messy, easily switching between systems of lines and nets to form two-dimensional skins, spatial organs and biomorphic architecture.

-As the Tape Installation project slowly gained global momentum, we began to turn our focus away from experiments in form and towards its controversial, eponymous material - the adhesive tape - and the pressing subject of plastic pollution and environmental ethics.
+As the Tape Installation project slowly gained momentum, we began to turn our focus away from experiments in form and towards its controversial, eponymous material - the adhesive tape - and the pressing subject of plastic pollution and environmental ethics.
 The polymer-composite, inorganic base of the Tape installation had to be replaced with one that could be dissolved by natural agents.

 At the time we started the process, biodegradable tape still did not exist on the market while the global plastic tape consumption was steadily enormous and, for the most part, invisible.

-The goal was to develop a potent biodegradable tape which could then be used in the large-scale tape installations we were building worldwide - to underline ecological thinking, discuss hidden waste and promote the concept of bioplastics in everyday life.
+The goal was to develop a potent biodegradable tape which could then be used in the large-scale installations we were building worldwide - to underline ecological thinking, discuss hidden waste and promote the concept of bioplastics in everyday life.

 Only recently the process has reached its final stage with the production of a fully biodegradable adhesive tape, having formal and physical properties similar to the standard taping products we have previously worked with in our projects.
-Tape Moscow (which takes part in “The Coming World: Ecology as the New Politics, an art exhibition dealing with environmental strategies, policies and visions) will be the world premiere of a new, entirely compostable Tape installation, with the process of its eventual decomposition becoming the integral part of the artwork.
+Tape Moscow (which takes part in “The Coming World: Ecology as the New Politics, an art exhibition dealing with environmental strategies, policies and visions) will be the world premiere of an entirely compostable Tape installation, with the process of its eventual decomposition becoming the integral part of the artwork.